SpineEventEngine/web/integration-tests/README.md

 This package contains modules for testing of the unpublished `spine-web` NPM library against the Spine-based server.
 The `test-app` module contains a simplified Spine application.
-The `web-tests` module defines tests acting as a client-side application where client-server interactions are carried out by `spine-web` NPM library.
+The `js-tests` module defines tests acting as a client-side application where client-server interactions are carried out by `spine-web` NPM library.

 ## `test-app`

 The `test-app` module contains a simplified Spine application.
-The `web-tests` module uses this application as a test backend.
+The `js-tests` module uses this application as a test backend.
 The application uses the Spine `web` API (with the `firebase-web` library).
 The application model contains a minimal set of commands, events, and projections that allows to test functionality of the `spine-web` library.

 The application uses Firebase application emulated locally with a [`firebase-server`](https://www.npmjs.com/package/firebase-server) tool.
-This tool is executed from the `web-tests` module `node_modules` folder.
+This tool is executed from the `js-tests` module `node_modules` folder.

 ### Running the application locally